 “It was a pretty eye-opening experience,” she says.
 “At first it was a bit of a shock.
 The clinic was pretty basic.
 We didn’t have a dental chair, we used a standard-type chair that folded out.
 I was in the extraction bay, so I didn’t need too much equipment.
 The dentists doing the fillings, they had mobile hand pieces but no suction.
 The patients just had to spit out into a bin.”

-After the initial shock, Sophie came to appreciate what the mobile dental clinic is able to achieve.
+After the initial shock, Sophie came to appreciate what the mobile dental clinic can achieve.
 Working alongside another JCU student, several Cambodian dentistry students and supervising dentists, Sophie was able to assist the clinic in its main goal of helping patients who were suffering and in pain.

 The language barrier proved to be a significant hurdle during her placement.
 While she was able to learn a bit of the local language, the Cambodian students helped with translation or Sophie relied on non-verbal cues.

 “It was definitely really hard,” she says.
 “I had travelled overseas before, but to touristy areas where people spoke English.
 Going there, some people didn’t have a word of English and the first few days were overwhelming.
 A lot of it was non-verbal communication, such as pointing to a tooth, then I would ask in the local language if it hurts.”